Cortex Cloud: Getting Started with XQL Filtering.

 Procedure

-1. First we will want to navigate to the Cortex Cloud console and select Investigation & Response -> Query Builder.
+1. Navigate to the Cortex Cloud console and select Investigation & Response -> Query Builder.

-1. After selecting XQL Search, we should land on a page that looks like the following where we can begin to type out our search:
+1. After selecting XQL Search, you should see a page that looks like the following where you can begin to type out your search:

-1. The first thing we will need to add to our XQL is what is known as a dataset.
-The default dataset used is called xdr_data and because this is a default, this will be used if we don't specify any dataset.
+1. Add to your XQL query what is known as a dataset.
+The default dataset used is called xdr_data and because this is a default, this will be used if no dataset is specified.
 However, since this article is scoped for Cortex Cloud, we will want to change this dataset to asset_inventory as seen in the screenshot below.

 NOTE: The default dataset can be changed in settings by navigating to Settings → Configurations → Data Management → Dataset Management, right-click on the appropriate dataset, and select Set as default.

-1. Once we have our dataset defined, we can now start to filter for various assets ingested into our Cortex Cloud environment.
-Let's say we want to filter for Virtual Machines or EC2 instances in all possible cloud providers.
+1. Once your dataset defined, you can now start to filter for various assets ingested into our Cortex Cloud environment, for example, to filter for Virtual Machines or EC2 instances in all possible cloud providers.

 We can type out the next part with: | filter xdm.asset.type.category = "VM Instance"

-1. Now that's great and all, but let's say we want to filter for only AWS.
-We can add to our filter stage to include: and xdm.asset.provider = "AWS"
+1. If you want to filter specifically for AWS related results, you can add to your filter stage to include: `and xdm.asset.provider = "AWS"`

-Again, in the following screenshot we should start to see the trend on how we obtained the desired filter values.
+In the following screenshot you should start to see the trend on how to obtained the desired filter values.

 1. As a final one we will be switching to Azure and look for VM instances that are within a specific Cloud Account using the Subscription ID.